5l1v3r1/WhatsSpy-Public-wiki/getting-started-rpi-image.markdown

 *Did you get `[status] => fail [reason] => bad_param` after choosing SMS or voice?
 Check [this solution](https://gitlab.maikel.pro/maikeldus/WhatsSpy-Public/wikis/ways-of-getting-the-secret#1-registration-via-the-registertool-php-script).*

+**Make sure that you do not use this WhatsApp account once the tracker is running.**

 ## 5) Configuration

 Execute `sudo nano /var/www/whatsspy/api/config.php` to start editing the config to fill in the following details: